cgiacomini/vagrant--kubernetes/examples/021-Observability/Example1v0/README.md

 The image is pushed and available.

 ## Create the Secret
-To allow kubernetes nodes to pull the image from the Private Registry they need t authenticate their self to the registry.
+To allow kubernetes nodes to pull the image from the Private Registry they need to authenticate theirself to the registry.
-secrets objects have namespace scope, so we need to create the required secret in the *monitoring* namespace which is where we deploy the PODs.
+Secrets objects have namespace scope, so we need to create the required secret in the *monitoring* namespace which is where we deploy the PODs.
-We proceed in the same way describe in [SelfSignedCACertificateRegistry.md](../../../014-PrivateRegistry/gistry/SelfSignedCACertificateRegistry.md).
+We proceed in the same way described in [SelfSignedCACertificateRegistry.md](../../../014-PrivateRegistry/gistry/SelfSignedCACertificateRegistry.md).
 ```
 $ kubectl create secret docker-registry  centos8s-server-secret --docker-server=centos8s-server.singleton.net:443 --docker-username=centos --docker-password=centos -n monitoring
 secret/centos8s-server-secret created